-Different from the passive RIS, the active RIS stands to benefit from external power supply to amplifing the incident signals, while the thermal noise is amplified at the same time.
-Hence, the uplink signal received by the BS is
+Different from the passive RIS, the active RIS amplifies the incident signals by the external power supply, however the thermal noise is amplified accordingly.
+Hence, the uplink signal received at the BS is